Ad Code

 1. Management

-Management can be defined as the procedure of planning and regulating the operation of an organisation .
+Management can be defined as the procedure of planning and regulating the operation of an organization.
 Framing of policies, its execution and stopping of employees are its key task.
-The management procedure can be analysed with the help of managers actions.
+The management procedure can be analyzed with the help of managers actions.
+These are as follows :

 • Planning